MikroElektronika/mikrosdk_click_v2/clicks/vtohz/DETAILS.md

 ### Application Init

-> Initializes driver and enables the click board.
+> Initializes driver and enables the Click board.

 ```c